mikeraynham/wildaboutpilates/classes.md

 ## What to wear & bring

 Wear loose fitting comfortable clothing, and if possible socks with grips on them.
-Mats are provided but please feel free to bring your own mat.
+Mats are provided but please feel free to bring your mat.
 Bring a drink of water to keep you hydrated and a towel if you wish.

 ## Prices